top of page

 Patients with plantar fasciitis usually complain about experiencing pain either at the bottom of their heel or in the mid-foot area.
 The most common plantar fasciitis symptoms include:

-Plantar Fasciitis Symptoms-13.png
+Plantar Fasciitis Symptoms-13

-Plantar Fasciitis Symptoms-06.png
+Plantar Fasciitis Symptoms-06

 The pain felt in this condition changes depending on your activity and the time of the day.
 The classic example includes severe pain in the morning as you take your first steps.
 However, this pain gradually decreases with movement but returns after standing for an extended period.